What are the types of brain tumours?

 Astrocytoma is the most common type of glioma.

 Astrocytomas develop from astrocyte cells.
 There are four grades of astrocytoma.
 The grade explains how abnormal the cells are and how likely it is that the cells will continue to grow and invade normal brain tissue.
-Astrocytoma can be slow growing (low grade) or fast growing (high grade).
+Astrocytomas can be slow growing (low grade) or fast growing (high grade).

 Types of astrocytoma

-- Grade 1 or pilocytic astrocytoma is a slow-growing tumour that is most often benign and rarely spreads into nearby tissue.
+- Grade 1 or pilocytic astrocytoma is a slow-growing tumour that is most often benign (not cancer) and rarely spreads into nearby tissue.
 This is rare in adults.
 Depending on where it is found this unusual tumour may be cured completely by surgery alone.

 - Grade 2 or low-grade diffuse astrocytoma is a slow-growing tumour that may spread into nearby tissue and can become a higher grade.